8char/laux-compiler/README.md

 ## Import Statement

-The import statement allows for importing of members of an object.
-The import statement itself doesn't transpile down in to anything, however what it does is it adds the parent object before each index of it in code.
-Heres an example:
+The import statement allows for the importing of members of an object.
+The import statement itself doesn't transpile down into anything, however, what it does is it adds the parent object before each index of it in code.
+Here's an example:

 ```lua
 import print, warn, log from AtlasUI